Convergent perturbative series via finite path integral limits: application to energy at strong coupling of the anharmonic oscillator: Introduction

 A common method that has been used for dealing with perturbative series that are asymptotic is Borel resummation (when the series is Borel summable).
 This has been used to study the perturbative series for the anharmonic oscillator \cite{Graffi} (see also \cite{Dillinger, Caliceti}).
 Borel resummation together with Pad\'e approximants have also been used to obtain the ground state energy of the anharmonic oscillator (see \cite{Marino} for details).
 Pad\'e approximants have recently been used in the interesting context of thermal gauge theory to interpolate between weak and strong coupling expansions \cite{Muller}.
 However, not all asymptotic series are Borel summable.
 In QED and QCD one encounters renormalons \cite{Beneke,Ioffe} where Feynman diagrams give a factorial contribution of $\approx k!$ to observables at large order $k$.
 Renormalons will lead in some cases to asymptotic series that are not Borel summable (e.g. the perturbative series for the anomalous magnetic moment of the electron at large order in QED \cite{Ioffe}).
 As already mentioned, we will encounter a simple non-Borel summable case in the next section and show that finite integral limits works (i.e. yields a convergent series in that case).
 This is a nice result but it is an open question if this applies to more general cases.

+Convergent expansions for the anharmonic oscillator have also been obtained by a novel rearrangement of the Hamiltonian where the unperturbed Hamiltonian is non-standard \cite{Halliday}.
+In \cite{Duncan} a convergent expansion for the anharmonic oscillator was obtained by extending the so-called optimized $\delta$ expansion to the finite-temperature partition function of the anharmonic oscillator.

 Our paper is organized as follows.
 In section 2 we consider $\lambda\,\phi^4$ theory in $0+0$ dimensions, basic integrals where the integrand contain a quadratic and quartic term with coupling $\lambda$ in the exponential.
 With finite integral limits, we show the perturbative series in powers of the coupling is convergent and matches the exact analytical result even when the original asymptotic series is not Borel summable.
 In section 3 we consider the usual asymptotic series for the ground state energy of the anharmonic oscillator and provide plots and tables of $\%$ error versus order at weak, intermediate and strong coupling where the $\%$ error is the percentage difference between the energy at order $n$ and the exact value of the energy for that coupling.
-In section 4, we obtain a convergent series for the ground state energy of the anharmonic oscillator by placing infinite walls on both sides of the potential.
+In section 4, we obtain a convergent series for the ground state energy of the quartic anharmonic oscillator by placing infinite walls on both sides of the potential.
 In particular we derive a new recursion relation adapted to the potential with walls to extract the coefficients up to large order that enter the series.
 We provide plots and tables of $\%$ error versus order $n$ at weak, intermediate and strong coupling and compare the results to the asymptotic series of section 3.
 For all three couplings the $\%$ errors are tiny and remain that way up to large orders.
+In section 5 we consider the sextic anharmonic oscillator.
+The usual perturbative series (section 5.1) diverges even more strongly than in the quartic case.
+We then obtain a convergent perturbative series expansion for the energy at three different couplings (section 5.2) including strong coupling where the $\%$ error in the energy is tiny.
 The last section is the conclusion where we highlight our quantitative results and discuss various points of interest to potential future work.